 The war years disrupted the business considerably.
 Douglas Hartley was engaged in war damage claims for the Government in Hull, whilst Doulgas Smallwood operated both the Ilkley and Otley offices, with John Smallwood at Keighley.
 The present Head Office was acquired immediately following the Second World War and in 1967 the present Skipton Office was opened on the cobbled Sheep Street.

 The 80's saw acceleration in the growth of the firm with the establishment of offices throughout the Yorkshire region.
 This caught the eye of the Abbey National who in 1989 acquired the firm as part of the Cornerstone Group of estate agents.
 The selling partners of the firm, however, insisted the business name Dacre Son & Hartley should be retained - a unique state of affairs within Abbey National's estate agency holding.

 1995 saw further change when a management buyout returned the firm to local ownership with Jim Horsley as Chairman and Martin Thompson as Managing Director.

 The firm remains a private limited company with the shareholders of the business taking very much a hands on approach.
 Twenty one offices now provide comprehensive coverage in the core Yorkshire region, covering an area from the Yorkshire Dales to the south of Leeds and eastwards beyond the A1 towards York.
-Residential Sales and Lettings continue to make up the largest proportion of the business, however, land development, healthcare investment, commercial property management, commercial agency and specialist professional services now provide a significant element of the company turnover.
+Residential Sales continue to make up the largest proportion of the business, however, land development, healthcare investment, commercial property management, commercial agency and specialist professional services now provide a significant element of the company turnover.